marcinWojtczak/marcinWojtczak/README.md

 ### Hi there 👋, my name is Marcin

-- 🔭 I’m currently working on as a personal trainer
+- 🔭 I’m currently working as a personal trainer
 - 🌱 I’m currently learning PYTHON, DJANGO, JAVASCRIPTS
 - 📫 How to reach me: marcinwojtczak.pure@gmail.com
 - 😄 Pronouns: he / him